 pet's name

-1

-2 .

-3
+- - 1.
 This soft, furry, short-tailed rodent likes to sleep during the day.
-When handling it is best to gently wake it before you pick it up This reptile should never be picked up by its tail or it might break off.
-(It will grow back.)
+When handling it is best to gently wake it before you pick it up. - 2.
+This reptile should never be picked up by its tail or it might break off.
+(It will grow - 3.
 This long-tailed rodent is very quick and active.
-When handled it should be cuppe in your hands and held securely.
+When handled it should be cupped in your hands and held securely. - 4.
 This amphibian needs moist skin to keep healthy.
-It is usually best not to handle it very often.
+It is usually best not to handle it very often. - 5.
 This tailless rodent should be handled by placing the animal on your forearm and hand, with your free hand supporting its back.
-It will usually grunt and squeak to you how it feels.
+It will usually grunt and squeak to tell you how it feels. - 6.
+This reptile prefers to hold you.
+When handling this animal you need to move slowly and gently.